Published by Carl. Last Updated on June 19, 2025.

 Don’t worry if you do miss the turn because there are plenty of places to turn around.

-Once you reach the lighthouse, you’ll notice limited parking spaces available for cars and golf carts.
+Once you reach the lighthouse, you’ll notice limited parking spaces for cars and golf carts.

 However, there is an abundance of biking racks.
 One of the many things we love about Ocracoke is that traveling by bike is the most valuable and accessible way to explore the island, given its biker-friendly nature.

-Ocracoke Lighthouse is not open for visitors to climb up due to safety concerns nor does it have a designated gift store or information center on-site.
+Due to safety concerns, the Ocracoke Lighthouse is not open for visitors to climb up, and it does not have a designated gift store or information center on-site.

-Once arriving at the Lighthouse, explore the grounds and the historic lighthouse keepers’ quarters that still stand today.
-Take pictures with the Lighthouse’s white exterior (it’s the only white lighthouse on the Outer Banks) and walk around the area.
+Once arriving at the Lighthouse, explore the grounds and the historic lighthouse keepersโ quarters that still stand today.
+Take pictures of the lighthouseโs white exterior (itโs the only white lighthouse on the Outer Banks) and walk around the area.

-There are informational placards near the base of the lighthouse, sharing the most interesting facts about ocracoke lighthouse and its history.
+Informational placards are posted near the base of the lighthouse, sharing interesting facts about the Ocracoke lighthouse and its history.

 Ready to Visit Ocracoke Lighthouse?